Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 In V5, this has been consolidated into a more efficient `sendBatch` method.
 Batching merges information from multiple messages into a single send, reducing the amount of network communication needed vs sending messages one at a time.

+Note: As of version 5.2.0, `sendBatch` also accepts an array of events to send.
+This can be used if you're sure that the events you're sending can fit within a single batch.
+Creating a batch using `createBatch` and adding events using `batch.tryAdd()` is the safest way to send events since you can be sure the batch size won't exceed service limits.

 So in V2: